-Sperm Wars looks at dating and sex from an evolutionary biology perspective and through a perspective of “reproductive warfare”.
+Sperm Wars looks at dating and sex from an evolutionary biology perspective and through the slightly controversial perspective of “sexual conflict“.

 - Bullet Summary